MOSCOW BLOG: The freedom of the press is under attack in both the east and the west

 But there is a clear double standard here.
 The Kremlin must be watching the Israeli rocket attacks on the AP building and wondering where the difference is between its attempts to curb embarrassing “anti-state” reporting and what the Israelis are doing – with the tacit, albeit reluctant, acceptance of the White House.

-Maybe the story that best highlights the contradictory attitudes is in Ukraine where Ukrainian president Volodymyr Zelenskiy has attacked Viktor Medvedchuk, one of the leaders For Life pro-Russian party, the second biggest in the Rada after Zelenskiy own Servant of the People (SOTP).
+Maybe the story that best highlights the contradictory attitudes is in Ukraine, where Ukrainian President Volodymyr Zelenskiy has attacked Viktor Medvedchuk, one of the leaders For Life pro-Russian Party, the second-biggest in the Rada after Zelenskiy own Servant of the People (SOTP).

 Medvedchuk was sanctioned early this year and was charged with treason last week, but part of the moves against him was to close his three TV stations that had a pro-Russia line.
-Unlike Navalny Medvedchuk is a legitimate opposition leader representing the pro-Russian voter and his party holds 44 seats from the 425 seat party.
-The shuttering of these popular channels passed with none of Ukraine’s western partners questioning the legitimacy of closing down broadcasters with a clear minority as a target audience.
+Unlike Navalny, Medvedchuk is a legitimate opposition leader representing the pro-Russian voter and his party holds 44 seats in the 425-seat parliament.
+The shuttering of these popular channels passed with none of Ukraine’s Western partners questioning the legitimacy of closing down broadcasters with a clear minority as a target audience.

-The freedom of the press is under attack in both the west and the east, but how that is organised is very different.
-In the east (and central Europe) the elite simply take control of the press.
+The freedom of the press is under attack in both the West and the East, but how that is organised is very different.
+In the East (and central Europe) the elite simply take control of the press.

-In the west it is controlled by businessmen with political agendas, or are flat out state controlled media such as Radio Free Liberty or the BBC.
+In the West it is controlled by businessmen with political agendas, or are flat out state-controlled media such as Radio Free Liberty or the BBC.
 The difference is a few firebreaks are installed so there are no direct connections to the government and a semi-credible claim of independence can be made.
-Privately owned truly independent media that has to compete with massive state backed organisations with massive resources and that give all their content away for free make it almost impossible to run a truly independent commercially funded media organisation.
+Privately owned truly independent media that have to compete with huge state-backed organisations with massive resources and that give all their content away for free make it almost impossible to run a truly independent commercially funded media organisation.